gotranseo/manual/README.md

 * Support
     * Transeo wants to support you in as many ways as possible.
 If you need something, whether it's time off, code help, or support in any other way, please just reach out and ask.
 * Flexibility
     * We are understanding and flexible at Transeo.
-Things come up, calendar change, more important stuff arises, we get it.
+Things come up, calendars change, more important stuff arises, we get it.
 We'll work with you to make sure that you are comfortable and at your best when it comes to work.

 # Culture